adamnstone/Panopticom-ANS/standardized_json.md

 # Standard JSONL Schema

-The `.jsonl` file should consist of a list of json objects in the format below (note that `.jsonl` doesn't support comments, they are just for explaining the format of the object):
+The `.jsonl` file should consist of a list of json objects in the format below (note that `.jsonl` doesn't support comments, they are just for explaining the format of the object).

+[For the technical `JSON Schema` click here!](./dev/ThreeJS/jsonSchema.json) Below is simply an explanation of the format but does not contain a technical description.

 ---